hashim222/Fun-Football-Quiz/README.md

 * ### JS Code
   * The quiz information overlay page was created with a bit of help from W3school.
   * Quiz was created with the help of [Build a Quiz App with HTML, CSS, and JavaScript (Udemy)](https://www.udemy.com/course/build-a-quiz-app-with-html-css-and-javascript/).
-  * End bit of main quiz page after user has answerd all the question help was taken from youtube [Florin Pop](https://www.youtube.com/channel/UCeU-1X402kT-JlLdAitxSMA).
+  * End bit of main quiz page after user has answerd all the question help was taken from youtube channel [Florin Pop](https://www.youtube.com/channel/UCeU-1X402kT-JlLdAitxSMA).

 * ### Content
   * By making this project I had plenty of help from the [Slack Community](https://slack.com/intl/en-gb/).